Homer Travel Guide + 14 Things to do in Homer

 Hike In Kachemak Bay State Park

 Kachemak Bay State Park is Alaska’s first state park.
 With countless hiking opportunities to explore the park’s mountains, glaciers, and beaches.
-There plenty of great places to camp along the state park as well, making Kachemak Bay State Park a great place for multi-day trekking trips.
+There are plenty of great places to camp along the state park as well, making Kachemak Bay State Park a great place for multi-day trekking trips.

 How To Get To Homer

-By Car: Homer is about a 4.5 hours south of Anchorage, reachable by taking the Seward Highway south from the city and then at the ‘Y’ or Tern Lake, take the Sterling Highway which will take you all the way to Homer.
+By Car: Homer is about 4.5 hours south of Anchorage, reachable by taking the Seward Highway south from the city and then at the ‘Y’ or Tern Lake, take the Sterling Highway which will take you all the way to Homer.